-This video is an introduction to placement exams for College of Natural Science students.
+This video is an introduction to placement exams for College of Natural Sciences students.

 Incoming Student Placement Exams

 Nearly every College of Natural Sciences undergraduate program requires chemistry and mathematics courses.

 Placement exams are strongly recommended and are designed to place you into the courses that will give you the foundational knowledge you need to succeed.
 They should be completed before the start of your first semester.

 Pre-Calc: Elementary Functions (MATH 134)*

 * Anyone may enroll in MATH 134.
 To enroll in MATH 140, 215, or 241, you must take the Placement Exam, or otherwise qualify to enroll in the course.

 Which Exams Do I Need?
 Which Courses are Recommended?